-A number of benefits are available from participating in therapy.
-Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues and creative blocks.
+Many benefits are available from participating in therapy.
+Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues, and creative blocks.
 Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
 Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
-We like to think of it as providing you with new tools to add to your “toolbox” and teaching you how to more effectively use the tools you have already.
+We like to think of it as providing you with new tools to add to your “toolbox” and teaching you how to use the tools you have already more effectively.
 Some of the benefits available from therapy include:

 - -Attaining a better understanding of yourself, your goals, and your values